 - Zeeuws-Vlaanderen: a somewhat unknown region in the south of the Zeeland province, where you can see tulip fields.

 - Goeree-Overflakkee: an island about 45 minutes away by car from Rotterdam.

 Rules and etiquette when visiting the flower fields in The Netherlands

 - Always respect any signs that are posted.
-Remember that these fields are private property and the farmer has the right to forbid access into the fields or to decide if he/she allows people to take photos.
+Remember that these fields are private property and the farmer has the right to forbid access to the fields or to decide if photography is allowed.

 - Keep to the designated walking paths.
 Only enter a field if you’ve received the farmer’s permission, otherwise, just stay at the edge.

 - If you’re driving a vehicle, make sure that you park in an appropriate spot and you don’t block the road or the access to the fields.

 I did read about how some farmers leave open rows between their tulips for people to be able to enter their fields and enjoy the flowers without damaging them in any way, but I didn’t see any field like that during my tour of the fields in the bulb district.